 China accuses US of cyberattacks and cyberespionage

-On Monday, the Chinese National Computer Virus Emergency Response Center (CVERC) published a report, co-authored by the private Chinese cybersecurity firm Qihoo 360, that accuses the US National Security Agency (NSA) of conducting “tens of thousands of malicious attacks on network targets in China in recent years” through the NSA’s Tailored Access Operations (TAO) elite hacker unit.
+The Chinese National Computer Virus Emergency Response Center (CVERC) published a report on Monday, jointly with the private Chinese cybersecurity firm Qihoo 360, accusing the NSA of conducting “tens of thousands of malicious attacks on network targets in China in recent years” through its Tailored Access Operations (TAO) elite hacker unit.
 The attacks included a university that focuses on aeronautical and space research.
 The foreign ministry in Beijing stated, “we ask the US to provide an explanation and urge them to immediately stop this illegal move.”

 London’s biggest bus operator hit by cyber “incident”

-Newcastle-based transportation group Go-Ahead this week shared a statement with the London Stock Exchange indicating “unauthorized activity” had been discovered on its network.
-Sky News reported that bus and driver rosters may have been impacted by the attack, which could disrupt operations.
+The transportation group Go-Ahead announce this week in a statement delivered to the London Stock Exchange that it had discovered unauthorized activity on its network.
+Sky News reported that “bus and driver rosters may have been impacted by the attack, which could disrupt operations.”
 Go-Ahead operates multiple services across England and is London’s largest bus company, operating over 2400 buses in the capital and employing more than 7000 staff.
 The firm also operates several high-capacity railway services in the UK including Great Northern, Thameslink, Gatwick Express and Southern.

 Researchers reveal new Iranian threat group APT42

-Threat intelligence firm Mandiant claims to have found at least 30 victims of APT42, although it said the count is likely much higher given the group’s “high operational tempo.”
-Based on APT42’s targeting patterns, Mandiant assessed with “moderate confidence” that it is operating on behalf of the Islamic Revolutionary Guard Corps Intelligence Organization (IRGC-IO), and poses a threat to foreign policy officials, commentators, and journalists, particularly those in the US, the UK and Israel, working on Iran-related projects,” it said.
+Threat intelligence firm Mandiant says it has found at least 30 victims of APT42, a state-backed Iranian threat group, although it said the count is likely much higher given the group’s “high operational tempo.”
+Mandiant assessed with “moderate confidence” that the group “is operating on behalf of the Islamic Revolutionary Guard Corps Intelligence Organization (IRGC-IO),” and that it poses a threat to foreign policy officials, commentators, and journalists, particularly those in the US, the UK and Israel, working on Iran-related projects,” it said.

 Over 80% of top websites leak user searches to advertisers

-Security researchers at Norton Labs have found that roughly eight out of ten websites featuring a search bar will leak their visitors’ search terms to online advertisers like Google, which carries the implication of breaching the users’ privacy and leaking sensitive information to a network of third parties who then use this data to deliver targeted advertisements or track user behavior on the web.
+Security researchers at Norton Labs have found that roughly eight out of ten websites that offer a search bar leak visitors’ search terms to online advertisers like Google, which implies a breaching of the users’ privacy by leaking sensitive information to a network of third parties.
+These third parties can then use this data to deliver targeted advertisements or track user behavior on the web.
 This leaves users unable to estimate their exposure or stop its dissemination.
 While some websites may declare this practice in their user policy, visitors typically don’t read these and assume that the information they enter on embedded search fields is isolated from big data brokers.

 Thanks to today’s episode sponsor, Snyk